rowinf/rowinf.github.io/content/posts/ancestor-project/index.md

 - [DataStar](https://data-star.dev/)

 ## Notes

-It was inspired by a machine from the game series Assassin's Creed called The Animus that decodes memories in your DNA to provide an immersive virtual reality experience as one of your ancestors.
-In the game, you do this to solve present-day mysteries.

 My reason for doing this is developing empathy for the past.
 Trying to imagine living an ancestor's life may help us feel less isolated from our past, and build connections in the present.
 There's [some research](https://pmc.ncbi.nlm.nih.gov/articles/PMC3559433/) suggesting fiction can be a tool for developing empathy.